Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 2/Sidequests/A2SQ3 - Shopping in the Bazaar.md

 perhaps the hunter tribe shows up after the party dhenanigans are completed, offering the party a chance to re-meet Bleeder and Diviner, because they were the more interesting characters.
-Perhaps Diviner has a more ready sense of recoginition because they have been blessed by the cocept of exploration
+Perhaps Diviner has a more ready sense of recoginition because they have been blessed by the cocept of exploration theyll just takk and probably have a silly interaction also a tarot reading because funny props i may also need to spend some time drawing some maps of the city, tbh there is no clear picture at the moment I fear